 The method of preparing lightweight concrete with foaming admixtures composes the addition of aluminum powder or hydrogen gas.

-As this type of concrete has a density even below 700 Kilograms per cubic meter it imparts a much lesser load on the foundation of building.
+As this type of concrete has a density even below 700 Kilograms per cubic meter it imparts a much lesser load on the foundation of buildings.

 Lightweight concrete blocks are used in the construction of walls instead of bricks which has several advantages.
 Like much better fire resistance, and improved compressive strength.